 If these are proven, copying is inferred because there is no other reasonable explanation for the similarities.

 To prove access, you must show that the alleged infringer had the opportunity to view and copy your software.
 This requirement is easy to show if the work is mass-marketed.
-It may be more difficult if the work has only been accessible to a very few people or the source code has been protected as a trade secret.
+It may be more difficult if the work has been accessible only to a very few people or the source code has been protected as a trade secret.
 Problems can develop, for example, when software that is very narrowly distributed under a license agreement is pirated.

 The defendants in most software copyright infringement actions will doubtless claim that any alleged similarities relate only to elements of the plaintiff's program that should be filtered out as unprotectible.
 This filtration test can make it very difficult for plaintiffs to win infringement cases.
 Indeed, it makes it difficult for plaintiffs and their attorneys to know whether they have a good infringement case in the first place, since opinions can and will naturally differ as to what elements should and should not be filtered from the infringement analysis.

 The bottom line is that it is virtually impossible for even the most experienced software attorney to predict with confidence whether a nonliteral infringement claim will succeed.
-In effect, plaintiffs who bring these cases enter a crap shoot: You pay your money and take your chance.
+Thus, plaintiffs who bring these cases enter a crap shoot: You pay your money in legal fees, and take your chance.

-Learn more about Patent, Copyright, and Trademarks.
+Learn more about intellectual property from Nolo's articles on Patent, Copyright, and Trademark.